Talaxie/tdi-studio-se/README.md

 We welcome contributions of all kinds from anyone.

-Using the bug tracker [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.
+Using the bug tracker [Talaxie bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.

-Feel free to share your Talend components on [Talend Exchange](http://www.talendforge.org/exchange).
+Feel free to share your Talaxie components on [Talaxie Exchange](http://www.talendforge.org/exchange).

 ## Contributors